U.S. agency sues Honeywell over employee wellness testing

 "This seems like a big step backward from what has been encouraged by the ACA," Marcotte said.

-(Reporting by Lewis Krauskopf and Mica Rosenberg in New York; Additional reporting by Sharon Begley; Editing by Cynthia Osterman)
+(Reporting by Lewis Krauskopf and Mica Rosenberg in New York; Additional reporting by Sharon Begley; Editing by Cynthia Osterman, Robeert Birsel)